Frisper123/FrisperSiteThings/_posts/2021-12-06-finding-the-font.md

 ![](../uploads/percy-jackson-example.jpeg)

  There is the novelty aspect of the typography as seen in the O of 'Jackson' reflecting the character and his connection to the Greek god Poseiden.
-As well as this the novelty aspect of the typography extends to the
+As well as this, the novelty aspect of the typography extends to the C and E within the title, working with the serif to create a uniform look that is still unique to the books.